Top 3 ways to measure the success of your digital transformation

 Research shows that a staggering 7-8 out of every 10 digital transformations end up failing.

 Why does this happen, even to the bigger players on the market?

 Well, this is often due to two reasons: because they keep on making at least one of these common mistakes, and also because they’re more focused on the process itself (delivering on budget, time and in scope with the requirements) rather than on the results achieved.

 If you want to measure the success of your digital transformation, you need to shift your mindset towards the problems that you want to solve.
 Because what’s the point of having impressive software if it doesn’t actually change anything or falls just short of expectations?

-Check the below top 3 ways of measuring success in digital transformation and ensure the transformation of your company is heading in a right direction.
+Check the below top 3 ways of measuring success in digital transformation and ensure the transformation of your company is heading in the right direction.

 Prepare a list of non-financial external and internal KPIs